SnoopySnipe/project-timetabros/README.md

 - Users can publish their schedules which can be changed at any time
 - Users can add in temporary items to their schedules (with an expiry date)
-- Users can add friends through recommendations by either common friends or similar schedules
+- Users can add friends manually (such as friend code) or through recommendations by either common friends or similar schedules
 - Users can create groups which will have a group schedule
 - Users can create events and invite friends to it
 - Privacy settings for who can view your schedule and events

 ## Final version features

-- Use Cobalt API to let users input courses they plan to take and make it easier to fill in their schedule and possibly optimize their schedules with other users (for example: so that they can spend the most time together)
+- Use Cobalt API to let users input courses they plan to take and make it easier to fill in their schedule as well as possibly optimize their schedules with other users (for example: so that they can spend the most time together)
-- Users receive notifications whenever a friend makes a change to their schedule (this can be adjusted with notification settings whether they must have a common group, or receive no notifications at all, etc.)
+- Users receive notifications whenever a friend makes a change to their schedule (this can be adjusted with notification settings for example: whether they must have group in common, or receive no notifications at all, etc.)
 - Provide support for sharing their schedule to other social media networks

 ## Top 5 technical challenges